 A healthy human or animal will urinate up to seven times a day.
 Urination is a self-controllable process in a healthy person.
-However, newborn babies and certain elderly persons are unable to control their pee discharge deliberately, and urinating is usually a reflex.
+However, newborns and certain elderly persons cannot control their pee discharge deliberately, and urinating is usually a reflex.

 How long does the body keep urine?

 The amount of time your body can go without peeing is determined by the size of your bladder.
-You’ll be able to “last” longer without going to the restroom if you’re dehydrated.
-According to the Cleveland Clinic, it is usual to urinate six to eight times in a 24-hour period.
-According to the Department of Internal Medicine at Aurora Health Care, a totally full human bladder can hold around one liter of urine.
-As a result, when the volume of pee exceeds that threshold, it becomes considerably more difficult to hold it in.
+So you’ll be able to “last” longer without going to the restroom if you’re dehydrated.
+According to the Cleveland Clinic, urinating six to eight times in 24 hours is usual.
+According to the Department of Internal Medicine at Aurora Health Care, an entire human bladder can hold around one liter of urine.
+As a result, when the volume of pee exceeds that threshold, it becomes considerably more challenging to hold it in.

 If your urinary bladder is already full, peeing after drinking water may take only 10 to 15 minutes.

-It takes roughly 9 to 10 hours after consuming water to urinate if your urinary bladder is empty.
+It takes roughly 9 to 10 hours to urinate if your urinary bladder is empty after consuming water.

 How long can a person go without having to pee?

-Peeing is a necessary function that should be performed on a regular basis in order to maintain physical balance.
-Urination necessitates the cooperation of the autonomic, central, and somatic nervous systems.
+Peeing is a necessary function that should be performed regularly to maintain physical balance.
+In addition, urination necessitates the cooperation of the autonomic, central, and somatic nervous systems.

 The brain centers responsible for urine regulation are the pontine micturition center, the cerebral cortex, and the periaqueductal gray.
 Males urinate through their penis.

 Females, on the other hand, urinate through the urethral hole in the vagina.
-Before it is necessary to extract the pee from the bladder, it is retained in the urinary bladder for a period of time.
+Before it is necessary to extract the pee from the bladder, it is retained in the urinary bladder for some time.

-Urine is composed of around 95% water and the remaining 5% is made up of waste materials.
-Nephrons in the kidneys aid in the processing of blood and the production of urine through reabsorption, filtration, and secretion.
-The urine excretes a variety of nitrogenous wastes, including creatinine, urea, uric acid, and ammonia.
+Urine comprises around 95% water, and the remaining 5% is made up of waste materials—nephrons in the kidneys aid in blood processing and urine production through reabsorption, filtration, and secretion.
+The urine excretes various nitrogenous wastes, including creatinine, urea, uric acid, and ammonia.
 Hormones regulate resorption by controlling water and sodium transport based on an individual’s physical state.